 As part of the Tiki Tour, which included transportation, we had a meal of fish and chips, which was tasty.
 We didn’t save enough time to go into the gift shop with any diligence, but we still found some magnets to take home.
 There were OCHO chocolate bars with single source beans and New Zealand inspired flavors, made in Dunedin, that looked good.
 I thought I would find them elsewhere.
 I did at the airport but had I known, I would have bought them at the Royal Albatross Centre.

 We wanted to support the Royal Albatross Centre and its programs.
-Jenya made an amazing little blue penguin plushie.
-His name is Franklin Penguin. $5 from his adoption fees will go to the Royal albatross centre.
+Jenya made some amazing little blue penguin plushies.
+Check them out on Etsy; a portion of the adoption fees will go to the Royal Albatross Centre.